Are your photos unorganized to the point where you don’t even to where to find them all?

 Do you have photos spread out in hard drives, phones, computers, jumpdrives, text messages, emails?
 Load them up and save them to the Photo App.

 You don’t need to worry about the order right now.

 Delete, delete, delete.!
 With printed photos, it is easier to throw bad pictures.

 With digital pictures, you may have duplicates of photos you don’t want at all or just plain bad pictures.

-First off, albums live inside folders.
-You may not even have folders, only albums, but I will explain more of that in a minute.
+First off, Albums live inside Folders.
+You may not even have folders, only albums, that’s okay.

 - Simply click on the title of the Folder where you want your new Album to go into.